Aditya-Kaul/hybrid_ai_personalised_learning/README.md

 ### Learning Flow Diagram

-The following flowchart illustrates the typical learning journey of a student using AIML Tutor:
+The following flowchart illustrates the typical learning journey of a student using ML Mentor:

 ![Learning Flow Diagram](assets/adaptive_flow_chart.png)